Overview

-A Master of Design is a postgraduate course for design professionals who want to take their creative careers to the next level.
-The course is tailored to each student’s individual needs and creative challenges, where they have the freedom to develop their specialist skills, knowledge, and qualifications in the design field of their choice.
+This 30 week full-time programme only has weekend classes, and is for design professionals who want to take their creative careers to the next level.
+The course adapts to each student’s individual needs and creative challenges, where they have the freedom to develop their specialist skills, knowledge, and qualifications in the design field of their choice.

 Course Outline